-The trio’s debut album, Original Arrangements for Three Guitars, released in November 2018 on the Frameworks/Sony label, reached the top 10 in the Traditional Classical Billboard charts.
+The trio’s debut album, Original Arrangements for Three Guitars, released in November 2018 on Frameworks distributed by KMG powered by The Orchard, reached the top 10 in the Traditional Classical Billboard charts.
 Praised as "supremely satisfying and original" (Classical Guitar Magazine), the album is an exuberant romp through several centuries of orchestral and keyboard repertoire.
 In Borg's "audacious" (Boston Music Intelligencer) arrangement of Sibelius’ Finlandia and Rohde's "engrossing" (The Whole Note) arrangement of Márquez’ Danzón no. 2, the trio telescopes the panoply of timbres, colors, and sounds heard in the orchestra through the keyhole of the guitar — that instrument once famously described by the late Andrés Segovia as “an orchestra in miniature.”
 In Scriabin’s Preludes, op.
 11; Bach’s Chromatic Fantasy, Toccata “Dorian,” and Nun Komm, Der Heiden Heiland, and Villa-Lobos’ Alma Brasileira, the trio splashes new colors and carves new contours into works until now typically only known on the keyboard.
 In Albéniz’ Asturias, trio pays homage to — and "exploits every guitar trick" (BMI) to reinvent — one of the most familiar mainstays of the classical guitar repertoire.

 Recent and upcoming concert appearances by The Great Necks include The Guitar Foundation of America, Austin Classical Guitar, The Arizona Bach Festival, The Boston Classical Guitar Society, the New Mexico Guitar Festival, the Troy University Guitar Festival, “Sunday Chatter”, Colorado State University, Mid-Maryland Guitar Festival, University of Rhode Island Guitar Festival, Trinity-By-The-Cove, and the Aguado Guitar Series.